shadows911/baruf/content/p/unplottable.md

 from figuring out *where Hogwarts is.*

 ## What we know about unplottability

+The first mention of Unplottability is in *Goblet of Fire*:

 > "But Hogwarts *is* hidden," said Hermione, in surprise, "everyone
 > knows that ... well, everyone who's read *Hogwarts: A History*,